gKonghp/Mock-Payment-Gateway/README.md

 $ node server.js
 ```
 Go to '/public/src'
-Install the dependencies and start the React.JS client
+Install the dependencies and compile the source code of React.JS client side [May not be neccessary]
 ```sh
 $ cd public/src
 $ npm install